Nexenta/Nexenta.github.io/src/website/blog/2018-03-30-ImmutableMetadataNotEnough.md

 Tenants are allowed to expung their own Version Manifests.
 This enables them to expunge content from their account in order to comply with legal requirements to remove content.
 Tenants will be able to subscribe to receive notices if expunged chunks are re-added.

 ## Metadata for Enterprise storage
-NexentaEdge's metadata is not just immutable, self-validating and location idenpendent.
+NexentaEdge's metadata is not just immutable, self-validating and location independent.
 It supports rapid metadata searches that are designed to meet the needs of a document/object storage system holding tenant-private objects.
 IPFS is inherently limited to publishing the permanent web, and will never be suitable as a versioned project active archive.